mrhk-dev/Coding/docker/docker.md

-What is Docker?
+## What is Docker?
-	Docker is an open-source platform that enables developers to build, share, and run applications in lightweight, portable environments known as containers.
+* Docker is an open-source platform that enables developers to build, share, and run applications in lightweight, portable environments known as containers.
-	It has become a fundamental tool in modern software development, particularly for microservices architecture and DevOps practices.
+* It has become a fundamental tool in modern software development, particularly for microservices architecture and DevOps practices.

-Key features of Docker:
+### Key features of Docker:
-	Containerization: Docker packages applications and their dependencies into containers, which are isolated from the host system.
+* Containerization: Docker packages applications and their dependencies into containers isolated from the host system.
-		This allows applications to run consistently across various environments, such as development, testing, and production, without compatibility issues.
+* This allows applications to run consistently across various environments, such as development, testing, and production, without compatibility issues.
-	Efficiency: Containers share the host operating system's kernel, making them more lightweight compared to traditional virtual machines (VMs).
+* Efficiency: Containers share the host operating system's kernel, making them more lightweight compared to traditional virtual machines (VMs).
-		This results in faster startup times and better resource utilization, allowing multiple containers to run on a single server
+* This results in faster startup times and better resource utilization, allowing multiple containers to run on a single server
-	Portability: Docker containers can run on any system that has the Docker Engine installed, whether it's on-premises servers or cloud environments.
+* Portability: Docker containers can run on any system with the Docker Engine installed, whether on-premises servers or cloud environments.
-		This portability simplifies deployment and scaling of applications.
+* This portability simplifies the deployment and scaling of applications.
-	Development Workflow: Docker enhances the development lifecycle by enabling continuous integration and continuous delivery (CI/CD) practices.
+* Development Workflow: Docker enhances the development lifecycle by enabling continuous integration and delivery (CI/CD) practices.
-		Developers can create a containerized application locally, test it, and then deploy it to production with minimal changes.
+* Developers can create a containerized application locally, test it, and then deploy it to production with minimal changes.

 Components of Docker:
 	Docker Engine: The core component that runs and manages containers.
 It consists of: